 In particular reference to scams targeting UMKC:These scams typically contain email subjects such as, "VERIFY YOUR ACCOUNT" or "Confirm Your E-Mail Address," and may ask you to reply to the message with the following information:

-- Your UMKC SSO Username
+- Your UMKC Username

 - Your UMKC Password